 How do absences work?

-We are unable to offer refunds or monetary credits for unused classes, but we’re always happy to book a makeup class that can be used before the session comes to an end.
-We ask for a heads up when your child needs to miss — it helps our teachers plan ahead and rebook your child's spot.
+We are unable to offer refunds or monetary credits for unused classes, but we’re always happy to book a makeup class that can be used before the Semester comes to an end.
+We ask for a 24-hour heads up when your child needs to miss — it helps our teachers plan ahead and rebook your child's spot.